Katie Richardson, M.D.

 Merriam Spurgeon worked thirty years as an IT Engineer for Hewlett-Packard, Agilent Technology and Colorado College – all in Colorado Springs.
 She is officially retired, but continues to work part-time remotely for Colorado College writing code and mentoring two programmers.
 Her scope of experience includes software development and application support, data modeling and database design, project management, end-user training and documentation, data analysis and reporting.

-Ryan Welch is a key member of the senior leadership team at RMPBS, overseeing and implementing fundraising strategies for major gifts, planned giving and foundations.
+Ryan Welch is a key member of the executive team at Morris Animal Foundation, overseeing and implementing fundraising strategies for major gifts, planned giving and foundations.
 Ryan has held several account positions with CocaCola and worked as a journalist for New Times, a Kansas newspaper.
 Ryan has bachelor’s degree in journalism from the University of Kansas.

 Nancy Accetta is a past elementary school teacher and mother of two with a long history of nonprofit leadership including fund-raising and event planning for various organizations in Early Childhood, Public Television, and the cultural arts.
 In addition to serving as a past board chair, Nancy has been active with Bright Beginnings since her father, Brad Butler, co-founded the organization in 1989.